Center for Student Success and Retention

 First-Year Experience (FYE) supports the academic, social, and personal transitions of all first-year students.
 Through collaborative efforts with faculty, staff, and peer educators, we empower and support first-year students by providing intentional courses, programs, and services that promote success and persistence in college.
 The Washburn FYE program seeks to help students begin the process of becoming information literate to promote student success in the Information Age.

-First-Year Experience initiatives include the iRead common reading program, success skillshops, the first-generation student mentoring initiative, and special programs for first-year students.
+First-Year Experience initiatives include the iRead common reading program, first-generation student initiatives, and special programs for first-year students.
 FYE is involved in New Student Orientation, Welcome Week, and Convocation.
 Beyond programmatic efforts, the First-Year Experience offers a series of success courses.

 This course is designed to help students develop the vital skills necessary to successfully transition into Washburn University by focusing on topics such as: information literacy, academic honesty and success, college reading and writing, campus involvement, and others that promote student success at Washburn.